dockerage/dockers/apache/README.md

 # README #

-This is a simple Apache image with SSL support.
+This is Apache/2.4.7 (Ubuntu:14.04) image with SSL support.
 It has following data volumes:

 - /var/www for your site content
 - /var/log/apache2, optionally, if you want to store logfiles visibly outside the container